-Although there is no standardized methodology to identify high-risk areas, it is widely recognized that certain regions and countries are more susceptible to conducting forced or child labor.
-For instance, various reports, including those from the U.S. Department of Labor, the International Labour Organization (ILO), and UNICEF, identify countries and commodities at high risk for forced or child labor.
+Although there is no standardized methodology to identify high-risk areas, it is widely recognized that certain regions and countries are more susceptible to conducting forced or child labour.
+For instance, various reports, including those from the U.S. Department of Labor, the International Labour Organization (ILO), and UNICEF, identify countries and commodities at high risk for forced or child labour.
+In 2024, we conducted our own supplier risk assessments.
+We have expanded our audits to Tier 1 suppliers and introduced a employee training and awareness mechanism.